-Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either "due to/from other funds" (e.g., the current portion of interfund loans) or "advances to/from other funds" (e.g., the non-current portion of interfund loans).
-All other outstanding balances between funds are reported as "due to/from other funds."
-Any residual balances outstanding between the governmental activities and business-type activities are reported in the government-wide financial statements as "internal balances."
-Currently, the CSA does not have any business-type activities.
+Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either "due to/from other funds" (e.g., the current portion of interfund loans) or advances to/from other funds" (e.g., the non-current portion of interfund loans).
+All other outstanding balances between funds are reported as "due to/from other funds" Any residual balances outstanding between the governmental activities and business-type activities are reported in the government-wide financial statements as "internal balances"

-Property taxes
+Property taxes and receivables

 Secured property taxes are levied in two equal installments, November 1 and February 1.
 They become delinquent with penalties on December 10 and April 10, respectively.
 The lien date is January 1 of each year.
-Unsecured property taxes are due on March 1 and become delinquent ith penalties on August 31.
+Unsecured property taxes are due on March 1 and become delinquent with penalties on August 31.

-Accounts receivable

-No allowance for uncollectibles was recorded at June 30, 2015, based on management's expectation that all accounts receivable will be collected through the property tax roll.
+All accounts receivable are shown net of an allowance for uncollectibles when applicable.
+No allowance for uncollectibles has been recorded as of June 30, 2015 based on management's expectation that all accounts receivable will be collected through the regular tax roll.